The Journey of the Komagata Maru

 Apology from Vancouver City Council

-On March 3, 2020, I made a request to the City of Vancouver Council.
+On March 3, 2020, I made the following request to the City of Vancouver Council:

 A. THAT Council formally apologizes for the previous Council’s injustices and apologize for Vancouver City Council’s June 29, 1914 resolution and their cruel effects on individuals and families impacted by the Komagata Maru incident.

 B. THAT the City of Vancouver declare, by proclamation, that May 23rd shall be known as “Komagata Maru Remembrance Day” in Vancouver.